 A graduate of Columbia University with a master's degree in organizational psychology, Yulia also obtained her certification in mediation and conflict resolution from the International Center for Cooperation and Conflict Resolution at Teachers College, Columbia University.
 She is a native Russian speaker.
 If you wish to discuss US-Russian relations and Perestroika, please stop in for a chat.
 When not at work, Yulia can be found playing with her Rhodesian Ridgeback, experimenting with natural ingredients in her kitchen, and rereading everything Jane Austen.

-Yulia advises on US Federal employment, working on Capitol Hill; transitioning from military to civilian career; careers in education policy, health policy, cyber security and national security; varied topics in international development, including gender empowerment, political participation; advocacy and progressive policy; think tanks.
-Yulia is glad to advise students on LGBTQ concerns in their career management.
+Yulia advises on U.S. Federal employment, working on Capitol Hill; international security; cyber security and national security; transitioning from military to civilian careers; careers in education policy, international development topics, including gender empowerment and political participation; advocacy and progressive policy; think tanks; LGBTQ concerns in career management; and the consulting industry, including strategy firms and specialized services, such as education consulting.
 Yulia is a Certified Federal Career Coach.

 Karin Kane Bloom, Manager, Employer Relations and Technology

-Karin has worked at the Harvard Kennedy School since 2000, primarily in the roles of internship/career advising and program management.
-At OCA Karin has been developing and managing JACK: Jobs and Careers for the Kennedy School.
-Karin focuses on building external, professional relationships with potential employers for students and alumni.
-She also contributes to marketing and communication efforts for the office, including specialized trainings for the career management system, website, social media development and working with faculty and staff.
+Karin has worked at the Harvard Kennedy School since 2000, primarily in the roles of internship/career advising and program manager.
+At OCA, Karin has been developing and managing JACK: Jobs and Careers for the Kennedy School, the career management system.
+Karin focuses on building relationships with potential employers of students and alumni.
+She also contributes to marketing and communication efforts for the office, including work on the website, social media development, and specialized trainings for the career management system.

 Susan Ellis, Coordinator, OCA Spotlight Series